-With a spray paint cutlery and vase makeover to create a beautiful picnic, life really is a party.
+With a spray painted vase and cutlery makeover to create a beautiful picnic, life really is a party.

 Disclaimer: This post is sponsored by Rust-oleum Canada.
 As always, all opinions are my own.
 Thanks so much for supporting the brands that make Life is a Party possible.

 You might also like our DIY Rainbow Book Art here.

 Also check out our Ribbon Wall Hanging Tutorial here.